๐ŸฅจIntro to Ethnic Studies

 • Responds to critiques of affirmative action by emphasizing broad educational and economic benefits rather than compensatory justice

-Compare: Philadelphia Plan vs. diversity initiatives—the Plan focused on numerical outcomes to remedy exclusion, while diversity initiatives emphasize institutional culture and mutual benefit.
-If an FRQ asks about shifting rationales for affirmative action, this contrast is key.
+Compare: Philadelphia Plan vs. diversity initiatives: the Plan focused on numerical outcomes to remedy exclusion, while diversity initiatives emphasize institutional culture and mutual benefit.
+If a free-response question asks about shifting rationales for affirmative action, this contrast is key.

 The Courts Weigh In: Defining Constitutional Limits

 Supreme Court cases have shaped what forms of affirmative action survive legal challenge.
-The key distinction: race can be a factor, but not the determining factor.
+The recurring principle: race can be a factor, but not the determining factor.

 Regents of the University of California v.
 Bakke (1978)

-• Struck down racial quotas (UC Davis reserved 16 of 100 medical school seats for minorities) as unconstitutional under the Equal Protection Clause
+• Struck down racial quotas (UC Davis had reserved 16 of 100 medical school seats for minority applicants) as a violation of the Equal Protection Clause of the Fourteenth Amendment

-• Established the "individualized consideration" standard that would guide affirmative action jurisprudence for decades
+• Established the "individualized consideration" standard that would guide affirmative action law for decades

 Grutter v.
 Bollinger (2003)

-• Upheld University of Michigan Law School's holistic review process, confirming that race-conscious admissions can survive strict scrutiny
+• Upheld the University of Michigan Law School's holistic review process, confirming that race-conscious admissions can survive strict scrutiny if narrowly tailored

 • Suggested a 25-year horizon, with Justice O'Connor expressing hope that race-conscious admissions would no longer be necessary by 2028